A random copositive matrix is completely positive with positive probability: Introduction

-The contribution of this paper is twofold.
-First, we compare the cones of quartic forms corresponding to the cones from Definition \ref{def-cones} by the correspondence \eqref{correspondence}, by estimating volumes of their compact base sections.
-For this we lean on powerful techniques, developed by Blekherman \cite{Ble04,Ble06} and Barvinok-Blekherman \cite{BB05} for comparing the cones of positive polynomials and sums of squares, fundamental objects of real algebraic geometry \cite{BCR98,Mar08,Lau09,Sce09}.
+To prove Theorem \ref{intro-vrad-of-our-sets} we lean on powerful techniques, developed by Blekherman \cite{Ble04,Ble06} and Barvinok-Blekherman \cite{BB05} for comparing the cones of positive polynomials and sums of squares, fundamental objects of real algebraic geometry \cite{BCR98,Mar08,Lau09,Sce09}.
 In addition to these we will rely on some classical results of convex analysis \cite{RS57,BM87,MP90}.
+Below we briefly explain the idea of the proof.